SimonPadbury/baselayer/_src/forms.md

 nextLink: "Buttons"
 ---

 Baselayer form elements have simple background and focus styling (no default border).

-Most single-line inputs and the multi-line textarea have been made 100% width block elements, for easier layout control.
+**Notes:**

+1. \[Since v.1.0.7] Widths have not been set on form elements.
+You can control widths them either as immediate children of [flexbox](/baselayer/layout/#flex) or [grid](/baselayer/layout/#grid) layout wrappers, or by the `w100%` utility class.
-**Note:** Form text (including labels and fieldser wrapper text) doesn’t get enlarged by the `longread` utility class.
+2. Form text (including labels and fieldser wrapper text) doesn’t get enlarged by the `longread` utility class.

 ## Textual Form Input Fields